Why Perimenopause Causes Anxiety and How to Find Relief

 Why Perimenopause Causes Anxiety & How to Get Relief

-Perimenopause can bring unexpected emotional challenges, including anxiety.
+Perimenopause can be an emotional rollercoaster with unexpected symptoms, including anxiety.
 Many women who have never experienced anxiety before suddenly find themselves feeling restless, overwhelmed, or panicked.
 For some women, perimenopausal anxiety can lead to panic attacks with dizziness, chest pain, fast heartbeat, fear, and other symptoms.

 Understanding why this happens and how to manage it can help you navigate perimenopause with greater ease and confidence.